KuoHaoZeng/cartpole_model_based_control/README.md

 ### **Proposal**

 In this project, we adopt the idea of uncertainty regularization [1] to learn a swing-up policy via behaviour cloning without interacting with the simulator.
 We make several modifications to adapt the learning framework for our focused task.
-We make several modifications to adapt the learning framework for cartpole swing-up task. (i.) since our policy learning entirely relies on BC, our policy network does not need to interact with the environment during the training phase.
-Therefore, we remove the simulator from our learning framework, except for the data collection process. (ii.)
-We use state observation instead of image observation to ease the learning of dynamic model.
-In this case, we are able to focus on the effectiveness of uncertainty regularization approach. (iii.)
-We slightly modify the learning framework by changing the policy cost to behaviour cloning objective to fit our problem setting. (iiii.)
-To make the focused task simple, we do not adopt the z-dropout technique proposed by original authors, we rather directly utilize the simplest dropout technique to perform Bayesian Neural Network.
+We make several modifications to adapt the learning framework for cartpole swing-up task:

+- Since our policy learning entirely relies on BC, our policy network does not need to interact with the environment during the training phase.
+Therefore, we remove the simulator from our learning framework, except for the data collection process.
+- We use state observation instead of image observation to ease the learning of dynamic model.
+In this case, we are able to focus on the effectiveness of uncertainty regularization approach.
+- We slightly modify the learning framework by changing the policy cost to behaviour cloning objective to fit our problem setting.
+- To make the focused task simple, we do not adopt the z-dropout technique proposed by original authors, we rather directly utilize the simplest dropout technique to perform Bayesian Neural Network.

 ### Set Up